Hays Code: Breen era

-Decline
+Post-Breen era

-Hollywood continued to work within the confines of the Production Code throughout the late 1940s and 1950s, but during this time, the film industry was faced with very serious competitive threats.
-The first threat came from television, a new technology that did not require Americans to leave their houses to see motion pictures.
+Hollywood continued to work within the confines of the Production Code throughout the late 1940s and 1950s, but during this time, the film industry was faced with serious competition.
+The first threat came from television, a new technology that allowed TV owners to stay home for entertainment - including motion pictures.
 Hollywood needed to offer the public something it could not get on television, which itself was under an even more restrictive censorship code.

-In addition to the threat of television, the industry was enduring a period of economic difficulties that were compounded by the result of United States v.
-Paramount Pictures, Inc. (1948), in which the Supreme Court outlawed vertical integration as it had been found to violate anti-trust laws, and studios were not only forced to give up ownership of theaters, but they were also unable to control what exhibitors offered.
+In addition to the threat of television, the industry was enduring a period of economic difficulties compounded by the result of United States v.
+Paramount Pictures, Inc. (1948), in which the Supreme Court outlawed vertical integration as a violation of anti-trust laws.
+Studios were forced not only to give up ownership of theaters, but were unable to control what exhibitors offered.
+This led to increasing competition from foreign films not bound by the Code, such as Vittorio De Sica's Bicycle Thieves (1948), released in the United States in 1949.

-This led to increasing competition from foreign films which were not bound by the Code, such as Vittorio De Sica's Bicycle Thieves (1948), released in the United States in 1949.
-In 1950, film distributor Joseph Burstyn released The Ways of Love, which included The Miracle, a short film originally part of L'Amore (1948), an anthology film directed by Roberto Rossellini.
-This segment was considered to mock the Nativity, so the New York State Board of Regents (in charge of film censorship in the state) revoked the film's licence.
+In 1950, film distributor Joseph Burstyn released The Ways of Love which included The Miracle.
+This short film was originally part of L'Amore (1948), an anthology film directed by Roberto Rossellini.
+Because The Miracle was thought to mock the Nativity, the New York State Board of Regents (in charge of film censorship in the state) revoked the film's license.
 The ensuing lawsuit, Joseph Burstyn, Inc. v.
-Wilson (dubbed the "Miracle Decision"), was resolved by the Supreme Court in 1952, which unanimously overruled its 1915 decision (Mutual Film Corporation v.
-Industrial Commission of Ohio), and held that motion pictures were entitled to First Amendment protection, and thus the short could not be banned.
-This reduced the threat of government regulation, which had formerly been cited as justification for the Production Code, and the PCA's powers over the Hollywood industry were greatly reduced.
+Wilson (dubbed the "Miracle Decision") was resolved by the Supreme Court in 1952.
+The Court unanimously overruled its 1915 decision (Mutual Film Corporation v.
+Industrial Commission of Ohio) and held that motion pictures were entitled to First Amendment protection, thus The Miracle could not be banned.
+This reduced the threat of government regulation which had formerly been cited as justification for the Production Code, and the PCA's powers over the Hollywood industry were greatly reduced.

-Two Swedish films, One Summer of Happiness (1951), and Ingmar Bergman's Summer with Monika (1952) were released in 1955 as exploitation movies, their success leading to a wave of sexually-provocative European product reaching American theaters.
-Some British films, such as Victim (1961), A Taste of Honey (1961), and The Leather Boys (1964), challenged traditional gender roles, and openly confronted the prejudices against homosexuals, all in clear violation of the Hollywood Production Code.
+Two Swedish films, One Summer of Happiness (1951) and Ingmar Bergman's Summer with Monika (1953) were released in 1955 as exploitation movies, their success leading to a wave of sexually-provocative European product reaching American theaters.
+Some British films, such as Victim (1961), A Taste of Honey (1961), and The Leather Boys (1964) challenged traditional gender roles and openly confronted prejudices against homosexuals, all in clear violation of the Production Code.